KCOU: News department

 In spring of 2009, KCOU launched its news department under the slogan "Your only source for live campus news."
 The department began broadcasting news updates at the top of the hour throughout the day.
 In fall 2009, KCOU News launched a 15-minute newscast, "The Pulse," during evening drive-time.
 The show was later expanded to a half-hour and then, in January 2011, a full hour of news from 4:30–5:30 p.m., making it mid-Missouri's earliest evening newscast.

 Currently, "The Pulse" is broadcast on weekdays from 5:00–6:00 p.m.
 "The Pulse" features live interviews, pre-recorded stories, and discussions from a rotating cast of anchors.
 It also includes reports on live weather and traffic conditions around Columbia, Mo.

 The news department also produces a variety of other talk and variety shows.
-In the past, these included a Sunday afternoon news review, "NewsHour," that featured in-depth interviews with from the MU campus and the Columbia community.
+In the past, these included a Sunday afternoon news review, "NewsHour," that featured in-depth interviews with individuals from the MU campus and the Columbia community.
 Other historical shows include "Point-Counterpoint" and the award-winning science show "The Big Electron."
 Former News Directors include Michael Reese (1981) Theo Keith (2009–2010) and Blake Hanson (2010–2011).